NCATSTranslator/reasoner-validator/docs/index.rst

-A local script trapi_validator.py is available to run TRAPI Response validation against either a PK (UUID) indexed query result of the Biomedical Knowledge Translator "Autonomous Relay System" (ARS), a local JSON Response text file or a locally triggered _ad hoc_ query Request against an directly specified TRAPI endpoint.
+A local script trapi_validator.py is available to run TRAPI Response validation against either a PK (UUID) indexed query result of the Biomedical Knowledge Translator "Autonomous Relay System" (ARS), a local JSON Response text file or a locally triggered query Request against an directly specified TRAPI endpoint.

 Note that it is best run within a **`poetry shell`** created by **`poetry install`**.